The Portland Travel Guide - Plant Based Eats & Sights

 @heartroasters Visit Site

 Heart has three locations in Portland and this small local chain roasts their own coffee.
 The reason it is on the list is because they have a delicious made in house ALMOND WALNUT mylk that goes great with their coffee.
 The staff member was also super helpful and kind with recommendations, which seems to be the Portland way.
 Keeping Portland kind might be a better slogan than weird!
+Heart in the SE area also has avocado toast and it was so epic, scroll down for a picture.
+Their baking is no longer in house, so unfortunately no GF V treats.

 @harlowportland Visit Site

 This is the very first restaurant I went to when visiting Portland years ago.
 I actually also love their sister cafe Prasad in the NW a lot too.
 If you live in Vancouver, I would describe this as a healthier version of MEET.
 They have buddha bowls, hashes, smoothies, juice (option to add CBD oil), pancakes, mac and cheese, you name it.
 All gluten-free, organic items and they describe themselves as plant-forward, basically all vegan with option to add an egg.
 I love that the entire space is gluten-free because I know many people that have celiac and can't eat out.
 I had the PESTO TEMPEH SCRAMBLE and it tasted like heaven.
+Harlow also has amazing banana pancakes that are sooo filling, we shared them!

 @PETUNIASPIEANDPASTRIES Visit Site